TestNetRun/CasperDelegate/FAQ.md

 ## What is the yearly reward rate for the delegated tokens?
 APY is currently around 20% on the mainnet.
 This value is result of a rough calculation done on 2021-05-16, and may change over time.

+## I see some validators with big stake producing blocks, and some smaller ones not.
+Does that mean only the bigger ones are getting rewards?
+No. On Casper Mainnet, everyone gets seigniorage according to their stake, regardless of whether you've produced blocks or not.
+The only thing a block proposer gets, is to keep the transaction fees associated with transfers and deploys in the block they proposed.
+As you know, transfers cost 10000 motes (0.00001 CSPR), so not huge amounts, these fees.

+The block proposer is chosen also based on odds relative to stake, so if you have 0.1% of stake on the network, the odds that you'll get chosen as the block proposer are very small.
+This has nothing to do with seigniorage.

 ## How can I delegate my tokens?
 Currently, you need to go the command-line way for staking/delegation until the user-friendly UI is released.
 If you are familiar with the command-line, head over here: https://github.com/TestNetRun/CasperDelegate/blob/main/README.md